html-graph/html-graph.github.io/content/getting-started.md

 Nodes are fully customizable using HTML and CSS.

-It's time to use created method in `initGraph`.
+It's time to use the created method in `initGraph`.

 {{< code lang="javascript" >}}
 class Application {